fullmakeralchemist/tinyml-mapping-backlight/README.md

 This is an example of how to list things you need to use the software and how to install them.

 For this particular section I will suppose that you already have a Raspberry Pi already setup.
-If not I have a guide in Medium about [getting started on Raspberry Pi 4](https://fullmakeralchemist.medium.com/setting-up-your-raspberry-pi-4-wireless-f51c16937d1e).
+If not I have a guide in Medium about [Getting started on Raspberry Pi 4](https://fullmakeralchemist.medium.com/setting-up-your-raspberry-pi-4-wireless-f51c16937d1e).
 Also you will need git installed on your system.
 If not, I have a guide posted on [Medium](https://fullmakeralchemist.medium.com/install-git-and-visual-studio-code-on-raspberry-pi-48d054fdee07) to do it .
 For a general overview of the Arduino Nano 33 BLE Sense setup, you can check out the Arduino Guide on [Getting started with Arduino Nano 33 BLE Sense](https://www.arduino.cc/en/Guide/NANO33BLESense).

 Before installing the libraries in Raspberry Pi run the following code lines in the Raspberry Pi terminal: